-What has been achieved by the authorities of 8 countries in coordination by EUROPOL and EUROJUST is to be highly valued and celebrated accordingly.
-It cannot be taken for granted that such international coordination is successful.
+What has been achieved by the authorities of eight (8) countries in coordination by Europol and Eurojust is to be highly valued and celebrated accordingly.
 It also highlights that those authorities are quite effective against cyber criminals.
-By having taken over the IT infrastructure of EMOTET, this coordinated effort will surely lead to an interruption of EMOTET group activities.
+By having taken over the IT infrastructure of Emotet, this coordinated effort will surely lead to an interruption of Emotet group activities.

-In the meantime, while related cybercrime activities may lower down, it is time for one to review its security posture and ensure proper countermeasures are in place.
+While related cybercrime activities may decrease, it is time to review your security status and ensure proper countermeasures are in place.
 This includes enhancing visibility of suspicious activities that may be indicator of compromise.
-Trend Micro Vision One may help you to achieve this: https://www.trendmicro.com/en_us/business/products/detection-response.html
+Trend Micro Vision One may help you to achieve this.

-On the otherhand, having taken over EMOTET infrastructure, authorities are able to communicate back to EMOTET compromised systems.
-It has been found that uninstall of EMOTET ‘agents’ is to be triggered by authorities on April 25th, 2021.
-It is highly recommended that you look for EMOTET related activities within your environment prior to this date in order to conduct proper and deeper investigation aiming at finding out what may have been delivered in addition to EMOTET or what other attack may have been conducted as result of the EMOTET compromise.
-This task might be more difficult after April 25th, 2021.
+On the otherhand, having taken over Emotet infrastructure, authorities are able to communicate back to Emotet compromised systems.
+The authorities has triggered the uninstallation of Emotet "agents" on April 25, 2021.
+It is highly recommended to look for Emotet-related activities within your environment prior to this date.
+This task might be more difficult after the said schedule.

-Note that a service has been put in place by the Dutch Police that allows you to check if some data in relation to a specific email address has been leaked out:
+Note that a service has been provided by the Dutch Police that allows you to check if some data related to a specific email address has been leaked out.